Rahul007007/shopping-assistant-aws/README.md

-# Expedite Commerce Assignment - AWS
+# Sopping Assistant - AWS

 ## Overview
 This project implements an AI-powered e-commerce assistant deployed on AWS Lambda that helps customers with product recommendations, shopping cart management, shipment calculation, and order processing.
 The system leverages a ReAct (Reasoning and Action) agent powered by OpenAI's models to interpret user queries and perform appropriate actions through a set of specialized tools.